4.86 from 7 votes

 What is the U.S. equivalent of creme fraiche?

 Some say that sour cream is the equivalent, however I think that a sour cream pasta sauce would be too tart.
-I would use cream cheese as a substitute to make this creamy pasta sauce.
+I would use cream cheese as a substitute, which works well across most recipes using creme fraiche.

 If you tried this Easy Creme Fraiche Pasta recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x